mfidino/historic_birds/README.md

-# A repository for:
+<div align="center"> <h3>Strolling through a century: replicating historical bird surveys to explore 100 years of change in an urban bird community</h2> </div>

-*Strolling through a century: replicating historical bird surveys to explore 100 years of change in an urban bird community*
+---

 I've detailed all the files that are present within this repository on the readme.
 If the data is tabular, there is a small metadata table for it here that describes what each column represents.
 Following the analysis scripts header, each one represents a different folder in the repository.